idleberg/sublime-innosetup/README.md

 ### Building

-Building requires a properly installed Inno Setup, and to build on Unix you need [Wine](https://www.winehq.org/).
+Building requires a properly installed Inno Setup, and to build on macOS/Linux you need [Wine](https://www.winehq.org/).
 You can build your script using the default <kbd>Super</kbd>+<kbd>b</kbd> shortcut or from selecting the build option in the Tools menu.
 Output files will be placed in the same folder as your input.

 #### Windows